LiskArchive/lisk-sdk-examples/workshop/README.md

 This means that we will be only modifying the sender (freelancer) his account.

 ### Exploring Invoice Transaction
 Now, let's get technical.
 Open the file at `./transactions/invoice_transaction.js`.
 For this transaction, most code is ready so we can learn how to write a custom transaction.
-After this, you'll be writing the payment transaction yourselves.
+After this, you'll be writing the payment transaction yourself.

 ### Extending BaseTransaction
 Ok, let's talk briefly about the BaseTransaction.
 The next thing to notice, we are extending the `InvoiceTransaction` from the [BaseTransaction class](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts).
 This gives us the ability to write logic for `prepare()`, `validateAsset()`, `TYPE`, `FEE`, `applyAsset()`, and `undoAsset()`.